mschordan/agaconv/doc/agaconv.1.md

 : Show all info of frame 1 of given CDXL video FILE.
 This option is useful for checking the values of converted CDXL videos.
 Example: agaconv --cdxl-info video.cdxl

+\--cdxl-info-all FILE
+: Show info of all frames in given CDXL video.

 \--verbose NUMBER
 : Select how verbose the output is during conversion.
 The value 0 means that no